CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

 ```

 {{%notice note%}}
-The search commands look for the search terms not only in the package name but in other parts of the package information; the search matches on more packages than you might expect.
+The search commands look for the search terms not only in the package name but in other parts of the package information; the search matches on more packages than you expect.
 {{%/notice%}}

 ## List Packages Installed on the System